gypsydave5/gypsydave5.github.io/posts/dc.md

 Nothing.
 Absolutely nothing.
 Now the faint of heart would, at this point, give up.
 Perhaps a quick `^C` to make the problem goes away.

-But you are made of bolder stuff!
+But _you_ are made of bolder stuff!
 Let me assure you that you've struck _gold_!
-Ancient wisdom, layed down by the wise Unix masters for us to find. `dc` holds many secrets, it comes from a noble heritage, and it has much to teach us.
+Ancient wisdom, layed down by the wise Unix masters for us to find. `dc` comes from a noble heritage, holds many secrets, and has much to teach us.
 Come!  come with me friends!
 Let us explore the wonders of `dc`.

 But first...